Annapurna Base Camp Trek Cost

 Of course, this price can vary according to your choice of appetite.
 The Annapurna Region is well established in terms of tourist structure.
 Therefore, you can enjoy lower-quality food than in the Everest Region.

 5. Transportation Cost for Annapurna Base Camp Trek

 The ABC Trek starts and ends in Pokhara.
 Your Annapurna Base Camp Trek Cost highly depends on the way you travel.
 You have two options: traveling via a flight or by land via a local bus, a private jeep, or a tourist bus.

-If you are planning to travel through a flight, then the cost of the flight differs depending on the trekking season.
-During the peak trekking months, which are Mar-May and Sept – Nov, the flight costs are comparatively costlier than in the offseason, i.e., Dec-Feb and June-Aug.
+If you are planning to travel by flight, then the cost of the flight differs depending on the trekking season.
+During the peak trekking months, which are March-May and September–November, the flight costs are comparatively higher than in the offseason, i.e., December-February and June-August.

 - Local Bus from Pokhara to Nayapul(starting point of the trek): approximately $3

 - Local Bus from Nayapul to Pokhara (return): approximately $3

 - Private Car from Pokhara to Nayapul is Approx. US$ 30

 - A private car from Nayapul to Pokhara is Approx US$ 30